sivasankarankb/blaze-os/extras/BUILD.md

 tools.
 Copy the scripts to the outermost directory before running.

-Fixes required to OS v0.1.1 sources
+Fixes required to OS v0.2.1 sources
 -----------------------------------

+**Note**: The points below are numbered discontinuously to not reuse issue numbers.
+The missing numbers pointed to issues in past O.S. versions.

 To compile the sources on todays tools, a bunch of changes are required.

-- \[01\] In `boot.asm` the number of floppy sectors to load is hard-coded as 22.
-The latest DJGPP image (as of 29 April 2025) requires 29 sectors.
+- \[01\] In `boot.asm` the number of floppy sectors to load is hard-coded as 1.
+The latest DJGPP image (as of 02 May 2025) requires 36 sectors.
   Find the number of sectors by dividing the size of the kernel image by 512 and rounding up.
 Edit the number in `boot.asm` and reassemble it.

-- \[02\] All C source files excluding `kernel.c` include no header files.
-  An 'implicit declaration' warning is thrown for each function external to the source file.
-Just add `#include "proto.h"` to the top of all C source.

 - \[03\] (Fix included in build scripts)

   Newer builds of the GNU Linker (ld) for DJGPP sadly no longer support ELF format.
 Both COFF and AOUT formats are supported though.
-Using COFF produces a warning when assembling `idt.asm`.
+Using COFF produces a warning when assembling `kern32.asm`.
 The AOUT format does the trick for now.

   MinGW and Linux GCCs still support ELF.
 Their build scripts will continue to utilise ELF for NASM output.

 - \[04\] (Fix included in build scripts)

-  The `idt.asm` file contains C symbols with an underscore in front.
+  The `kern32.asm` file contains C symbols with an underscore in front.
 GCC on a linux distro usually produces symbols without a leading underscore.
   The flag `-fleading-underscore` has been added to the build scripts for all GCC invocations to add the underscore.
 It is unlikely that this flag